zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/transaction.md

 ### Provide Connection Externally

-To a share a `DbConnection`, we need to pass a connection into a context when constructing it.
+To share a `DbConnection`, we need to pass a connection into a context when constructing it.
 The easiest way to allow `DbConnection` to be externally provided, is to stop using the `OnConfiguring` method to configure the context and externally create `DbContextOptions` and pass them to the context constructor.

 ```csharp
 class EntityContext : DbContext